google/pigweed/pw_tokenizer/docs.rst

   module is called tokenizer because it replaces a whole string literal with an integer token.
 It does not parse strings into separate tokens.

-The most common application of the tokenizer module is binary logging, and its designed to integrate easily into existing logging systems.
+The most common application of the tokenizer module is binary logging, and it is designed to integrate easily into existing logging systems.
 However, the tokenizer is general purpose and can be used to tokenize any strings.